swopblock/CORE/README.md

 March 13, 2023 Jeff: Working on 20+ classes to represent the the order, invoice, delivery and confirmation messages.

 March 14, 2023 Jeff: Expanded the confirmation message to include market account and inventory information.

+March 17, 2023 Jeff: Renaming projects to Swop-Script and CORE and continuing to add tests to Swop-Script